egrace479/NFL-BDB-2022/README.md

 Additionally, this project was suggested by MinedXAI, with the goal to leverage Topological Data Analysis (TDA) as a tool to better understand NFL Special Teams Plays.

-Our NFL data was compiled by the hosts of the competition.
+Our NFL data was compiled by the hosts of the competition, and the Weather data is from Thomas Bliss (ThompsonJamesBliss on GitHub), one of the competition hosts.